Close Menu

 Designated as the frontline, Assault weilds a bit of reduced damage compared to other classes, but the speed makes the class extremely viable, even if the shotgun does way more to eliminate others in close-quarters fights than the rifles ever do.

-The special gadget is an adrenaline injector that removes effects from stun and smoke grenades, boosts sprint speed, reduces explosive damage, and makes enemy sounds more audible.
+The signature gadget is an adrenaline injector that removes effects from stun and smoke grenades, boosts sprint speed, reduces explosive damage, and makes enemy sounds more audible.
 The Assault class to use their adrenaline injectors on other players to provide relief to Support players.
 Assault players pick up the downed teammate and inject them after a countdown, reviving them.

 The only class to have a secondary weapon that isn’t a pistol, the class is designed to punch through the front line with either frag grenades, smoke, or flash, as well as a grenade launcher that can either shoot a devastating blast at a distance or deploy an incendiary coating the ground in DOT fire.